 - Each accredited program may submit only two master's and two undergraduate papers.
 Master's theses, terminal professional reports, internship projects, and student group projects are not eligible.

 - Papers may be no more than 25 pages long, including an abstract (no more than 250 words), tables, maps, other diagrams, and references.
 Papers must be double-spaced with margins of at least 1 inch and a font of at least 12 point.
 Title page should include student name, address, degree program, date when paper was originally submitted, and phone number.
 No name or other form of identification should be included on the pages with the text of the paper (e.g., a header or footer should only include the page number and paper title).

 - Papers will be accepted via e-mail; PDF is the preferred format; please submit the title page separately from the paper.
 Printed copies of papers will also be accepted; papers will not be accepted via FAX.
+The deadline for receipt of the papers is Tuesday, February 17, 2015.
 No late papers will be accepted.

 A subcommittee of planning faculty and planning practitioners will read all papers using blind review.
 The papers will be judged on (1) Relevance to major current issue in transportation planning or policy; (2) Insight and significance of discussion; and (3) Quality of the writing, argument, and documentation.

 Send submissions to: